Skip to main content

 Editorial Review

-Julep AI is a capable open-source platform for building stateful AI agents with persistent memory and complex workflow orchestration.
+Julep AI is a capable open-source agent platform for building stateful AI agents with persistent memory and complex workflow orchestration.
 Following the sunset of its managed cloud service in late 2025, it is now exclusively self-hosted.
-Best suited for teams with DevOps resources who need production-grade agent infrastructure with long-running task support and persistent memory capabilities.
+Best suited for developer teams with DevOps resources who need production-grade agent infrastructure with multi-tenant isolation, long-running workflow support, and complete data sovereignty at no licensing cost.
+Prospective adopters should check the GitHub repository's commit activity and community engagement to assess ongoing maintenance before committing to production use.

 Key Features